I'll Make Me a World

 By: Jarvis R. Givens

-In I’ll Make Me a World, acclaimed Harvard scholar Jarvis R. Givens takes us on a personal and political journey through the 100-year history of Black History Month—from its radical beginnings in 1926 as “Negro History Week” to its role today as a celebration and flashpoint in America’s cultural battles.
-Drawing on archival research, personal stories involving family and students, and especially the wisdom of Black educators, Givens recovers the legacy of Carter G. Woodson and many others who envisioned Black history as a liberatory force—knowledge that shapes who we are, how we resist, and what we dream.
+Acclaimed Harvard scholar Jarvis R. Givens takes us on a personal and political journey through the 100-year history of Black History Month—from its radical beginnings in 1926 as “Negro History Week” to its role today as a celebration and flashpoint in America’s cultural battles.
+Drawing on archival research, personal stories involving family and students, and especially the wisdom of black educators, Givens recovers the legacy of Carter G. Woodson and many others who envisioned black history as a liberatory force—knowledge that shapes who we are, how we resist, and what we dream.

 Customer reviews and ratings